 A significant number of NRAs that responded to this part of the questionnaire (9 NRAs out of 11 in total) highlighted the importance of access to passive SMP infrastructure for the promotion of high-speed network deployments in their countries.
 However, in 2 countries, the BCRD had been seen as the most efficient instrument for ensuring the availability of access to PI elements.
-Table AII.45 in Annex II provides further details.
-Some of the NRAs not included in the table have also provided more information in the form of additional comments or thoughts.
-For example, in Liechtenstein, the fostering of competition in the market had taken place mainly via regulated access to the copper and fiber local loops and backhaul fiber, with only limited demand for access to PI.
-At the same time, several NRAs deemed that it was too early to assess the impact of imposing SMP-based remedies on the market outcomes or noted that not enough information was available to provide a fully-fledged answer to the question, e.g. because of limited take-up of the SMP operators' PIA by alternative operators81.

-Being asked about the perspectives of PIA regulation and whether the GIA would be the right tool to solve competitive issues identified related to wholesale access, most of the respondents to this guestion (11 NRAs) consider that, for the time being, the BCRD/GIA are deemed a complementary or subsidiary instrument to SMP regulation (see tables AII.45 and AII.46).
-Responding NRAs point to factors such as:
+Table AlI.45 in Annex II provides further details.
+Some of the NRAs not included in the table have also provided more information in the form of additional comments and thoughts.
+For example, in Liechtenstein, the fostering of competition in the market had taken place mainly via regulated access to PI.
+At the same time, several NRAs deemed that it was too early to assess the impact of imposing SMP-based remedies on the market outcomes or noted that not enough information was available to provide a fully-fledged answer to the question, e.g. because of limited take-up of the SMP operators' PIA by alternative operators.
+Being asked about the perspectives of PIA regulation and whether the GIA would be the right tool to address competition problems related to wholesale access, most of the respondents to this question (11 NRAs) consider that, for the time being, the BCRD/GIA are deemed a complementary or subsidiary instrument to SMP regulation (see tables AII.45 and AII.46).

-80 The high-capacity market in Croatia is defined as comprising fibre and cable.
+&lt;sup>81 The high-capacity market in Croatia is defined as comprising fibre and cable.